jangsus1/Patch-Labeling-Study/public/literacy/assets/instructions.md

 Great job on completing the test! 🎉

-In this section, you'll answer 32 main questions while clicking the image.
+In this section, you'll answer 32 main questions by interacting with an image.

-- Each question has a **60-second** time limit.
+- You’ll have **60 seconds** per question.
-- You will be shown a blurry visualization with a question to answer.
+- You'll see a blurry visualization along with a question.
 - Click on areas of the image to temporarily reveal details.
+- If you're unsure, it's better to *Skip* than to guess randomly.
+- Too many random guesses or skips might lead to **rejection** to maintain data quality.

 ## Example Screenshot
 ![example](../literacy/assets/bubble.png)